John-Michael-Goco/dispatch/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Coding Standards
+- Follow PSR-12 coding standards for PHP
+- Use ESLint for JavaScript/Vue.js code
+- Write meaningful commit messages
+- Include tests for new features

 ## Security

-If you discover any security-related issues, please email [your-email] instead of using the issue tracker.
+If you discover any security-related issues, please email [jmgoco416@gmail.com] instead of using the issue tracker.

+## Support

+For support, please:
+1. Check the documentation
+2. Search existing issues
+3. Create a new issue if needed

 ## License